 There’s a 3 year guarantee on the performance of the pens.
 Spare nibs are available separately for $10.
 Swapping the nib is pretty straightforward but can take some practice if you’ve never done it before.
 It’s friction fit inside the pen and has to fit a certain way due to a cutout for the nib/feed inside the grip of the pen.

 There is a wide range of nib sizes available (either on the pen or as spare nibs) including: Extra-fine, fine, medium, broad, 0.6mm, and 0.8mm stub.
 Those stub nibs are unique to this brand and are very rounded, very stubby, so not the crispest line variation.
 But no other brand that I know of offers a stub nib this fine, especially at this price.

-'Re-Entry' nibs.
+Another unique thing that Nemosine offers are the ‘Re-Entry’ nibs.
 These nibs are hand-torched, twice, for a really cool flame-kissed visual effect.
 Each nib is individually done by hand, taking part in a process that includes a detailed cleaning with acetone, applying a lubriant to make th steel more reactive to heat treatment, followed by the very careful torching.
 Finally, the nibs are coated with a sealant to minmize fading (which could occur over time).
 These will also fit most other fountain pens that accept a #6 size nib.